The Health Lottery

-The Health Lottery is a lottery that operates on behalf of twelve local society lotteries across Great Britain.
+The Health Lottery is a lottery that operates on behalf of The Health Lottery Foundation, raising money to support the health and welfare of people throughout Great Britain, including children and young people and those with mental or physical disabilities.
 It was launched in October 2011 and runs five weekly draws on Tuesdays, Wednesdays, Thursdays, Fridays, and Saturdays.
-Each week a different regional community interest company receives the funds, with 20% of ticket sale proceeds going to local health-related causes.
+20% of ticket sale proceeds go to local health-related causes.
 It is operated by Northern and Shell.

 History

 The origins of the Health Lottery predate the National Lottery, to the failed National Health Service Lottery which had an abortive launch in 1988, before being declared illegal.
 The assets of the NHS Lottery were purchased in 2007 by Altala Group Ltd., a company run by Ian Milligan, a former employee of Camelot Group, the operators of the UK National Lottery.
 Altala went into administration in 2009, shortly before it was due to be granted its gambling licence, and was purchased by Health Lottery Ltd. After winning the licence, the Health Lottery was sold in February 2011 to Richard Desmond's Northern & Shell group.

 The Health Lottery launched in September 2011.
 Until the summer of 2018, the Health Lottery had operated 51 society lotteries across Great Britain.
 This structure was formally re-organised in July 2018, to form 12 new larger community interest companies (CICs) covering England, Scotland and Wales.
 The Health Lottery also re-organised its playing structure to ensure a minimum jackpot of £25,000, and shorten the odds of winning any prize (now 1 in 9.7).
-In addition, the monthly Mega Raffle was introduced, in which one Health Lottery player wins a guaranteed cash prize of £250,000.
-The first Mega Raffle was drawn on 1 September 2018.

-The lottery machine used for The Health Lottery is the Venus model, manufactured by Akanis Technologies.